 These online relationships are vital and keep many of us blogging.
 But from its inception in 2008, the mission of the annual Garden Bloggers Fling has been to bring garden bloggers together in real life too -- to meet each other in person, to socialize, to network, and to see gardens together.
 It's for people who not only love gardens but love writing about them and being part of the garden-blogging community.

 In the Fling's early years, there were far fewer garden bloggers, and registration didn't fill up as quickly as it does today.
 These days, however, spots on the tour can fill very quickly; the Portland Fling in 2014 sold out in less than a week.
-Attendance each year is limited to around 80 bloggers because many of the private gardens on tour are small and unable to accommodate larger groups, and because it makes organizing easier for our local volunteer planning committees.
+Attendance each year is limited to less than 100 bloggers because many of the private gardens on tour are small and unable to accommodate larger groups, and because it makes organizing easier for our local volunteer planning committees.